Assist (association football): United States

 The original North American Soccer League kept assist statistics from its foundation in 1968, as its forebears the United Soccer Association and National Professional Soccer League had done the previous year.
 Analogous statistics were already being kept in basketball and in ice hockey, both established North American sports.

 Major League Soccer formerly awarded the MLS Golden Boot based on 2 points per goal scored and one per assist.

 The NCAA makes regulations for statistics, including assists, in college soccer in the U.S. Two players may be credited with assists if the second did not have to beat a defender before passing to the scorer.
 No assist is awarded for winning a penalty.
 If a goal is scored after a save, block, or rebound from the goal frame, the first shooter gets an assist.

 Statistics

 These totals are the official records recognised by the relevant governing body.
 Independent statistics providers may have different data, either through crediting different players for a given goal, or through having begun recording assists earlier or later than the official statistics provider.
+Expected assists (xA) is a performance metric that measures the likelihood that a completed pass becomes an assist, factoring in distance and the type of pass.